DTAbeyrathne/bent-branch-MTR-change/README.md

 *Brief animation showcasing a fly-by of the extent of mountaintop removal and valley fills in Bent Branch.* [Bent Branch Twins (MTR and Valley Fills Visualization)](https://youtu.be/pTUduVC-E-E)

 This map & animation were created by Dilni Abeyrathne @DTAbeyrathne for the GEO409-001 (Spring 2023) class in the University of Kentucky’s Department of Geography.
+Datasets used in the map were sourced from USGS (1990s) and KyFromAbove (2010s) Digital Elevation Models.
 This webpage visualization was published on April 10th, 2023.